Skip to main content

 • Player Head: If the material is a player head, you can specify a player using head:<name>.
 You can also use placeholders, e.g. head:%player%

-• Reforge: If you have reforges installed, you can specify the reforge by adding reforge:<id> to the key.
+• Reforge: You can specify the reforge by adding reforge:<id> to the key.

 • Name: You can specify the display name of an item with name:<name>.
 You can have multiple words by surrounding the name with quotes: name:"Long Name"